 There’s nothing quite like having access to clean and refreshing water, especially when it comes from your own well.
 However, if your well water is rich in iron, this can lead to unpleasant discoloration, metallic taste, and even staining on your fixtures and laundry.
 Fortunately, an iron filter can turn that rusty water into a crystal-clear oasis that you and your family will enjoy.
 Here’s a comprehensive guide on utilizing an iron filter for your iron-rich well water.

 First, understand the importance of testing your water.
 Before you decide on an iron filter, test your well water for iron content.
 You can purchase a home water-testing kit or hire a professional service to carry out an analysis.
 This will help you determine the level of iron in your water and identify any other potential contaminants.
 Knowing the specifics can help you choose the most effective filtration system for your needs.
-Resource: Whole house iron filter from SoftPro
+Resource: SoftPro air injection filter

 Next, you’ll want to choose the right type of iron filter.
 There are various systems available in the market, including oxidizing filters, birm filters, and air injection filters.
 Each type operates differently: oxidizing filters use chemicals to convert soluble iron into insoluble particles, while birm filters rely on a special media that facilitates oxidation naturally.
 Air injection filters introduce air into the water, promoting oxidization before the water is filtered.
 Evaluate the effectiveness and maintenance requirements of each type so you can select one that fits your lifestyle and preferences.